 In 1999 she participated in the Carnegie International in Pittsburgh.
 She made specially designed installation paintings for Inverleith House at the Royal Botanic Garden in Edinburgh, Scotland, in 2000 and for the Isabella Stewart Gardner Museum in Boston in 2001.
 Also in 2001, she was included in Painting at the Edge of the World, organized by Douglas Fogle for the Walker Art Center in Minneapolis.

 In 2002 Owens showed a body of work in Drawing Now: Eight Propositions at the Museum of Modern Art in New York, and Crown Point Press published two print projects with Owens in 2004 and 2010.
+In 2016 the CCA Wattis Institute, San Francisco, presented a large solo exhibition, titled Laura Owens: Ten Paintings, of the artist's most recent work.
 Her paintings are in the collections of the Museum of Modern Art in New York, the Museum of Contemporary Art in Chicago, the Whitney Museum of American Art in New York, the Guggenheim Museum in New York, the Metropolitan Museum of Art in New York, the Museum of Contemporary Art in Los Angeles, the Los Angeles County Museum, the San Francisco Museum of Modern Art, and the Carnegie Museum of Art in Pittsburgh.
-She is represented by Gavin Brown’s Enterprise, New York.
+She is represented by Gavin Brown’s Enterprise in New York.

 -Kathan Brown, Crown Point Press